arduino/arduino-cloud-cli/README.md

 - arduino:samd:mkrnb1500
 ```

-#### LoRa
+#### Devices with LoRaWAN connectivity

-LoRa devices should be provisioned using a specific command.
+LoRaWAN devices should be provisioned using a specific command.
 Parameters are the same except for the additional mandatory `--frequency-plan`:

 `$ arduino-cloud-cli device create-lora --name <deviceName> --frequency-plan <freqID> --port <port> --fqbn <deviceFqbn>`

-The list of supported LoRa frequency plans can be retrieved with:

-`$ arduino-cloud-cli device list-frequency-plans`

-Here are the FQBNs of the Arduino boards that can be provisioned with this command:
+Here are the FQBNs of the Arduino boards supporting LoRaWAN communication that can be provisioned with this command:
 ```
 - arduino:samd:mkrwan1310
 - arduino:samd:mkrwan1300
 ```

+The list of supported LoRaWAN frequency plans can be retrieved with:

+`$ arduino-cloud-cli device list-frequency-plans`

 #### Generic device